talaniz/BitMon/README.md

 This will save the client into a directory on your system path so that you can launch simply by running `bitmon`.

-Windows users are kind of out of luck for the moment.
-I will be creating a portable installation of the PuTTY SSH client that is preconfigured to run the client, but that will have to wait.
+Windows users can download the .zip file included here.
+Once extracted, run the .exe in the folder and hit "Connect".
+It really is that easy for you guys.
+(Linux and Mac users could also, technically, run it this super easy way through Wine.)

 What is planned?
 ==